stafli-org/stafli.httpd.web/README.md

 ## Services
 These are the services described by the dockerfile and docker-compose files:
-- HTTPd 2.2.x/2.4.x Web, adds HTTPd on top of upstream Base/Devel service
+- HTTPd 2.x.x Web, built on Stafli Base System and Stafli Devel System and additional HTTPd packages

 ## Images
 These are the [resulting images](https://hub.docker.com/r/stafli/stafli.httpd.web/tags/) upon building: